faelgabriel/elixircd/README.md

 - **CAP**: Negotiate client capabilities with the server. ✅
 - **AUTHENTICATE**: Log in to a client account using SASL authentication. ❌
 - **ACCOUNT**: Notify clients of friends' new logins. ❌
-- **CHGHOST**: Notify clients about changes in friends' usernames and hostnames. ❌
+- **CHGHOST**: Notify clients about changes in friends' hostnames. ❌
 - **INVITE**: Alert other clients when someone is invited to a channel. ❌
 - **JOIN**: Extended to include usernames and hostnames in join messages. ❌
 - **MONITOR**: Track when specific nicknames enter or leave the network. ❌